opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

 .. image:: images/theme_header.png

 The **Header** and **Footer** tabs each display an editor in which to add pure HTML.
-Although both the header and the footer can be partially customized via the **Colors** tab, these tabs allow to push even further the customization of these areas of the portal.
+Although both the header and the footer can be partially customized via the :ref:`Colors <colors>` tab, these tabs allow to push even further the customization of these areas of the portal.

-Both the header and the footer are wrapped within independent AngularJS applications, which means that standard Angular directives such as ``ng-if``, ``ng-class``, ``ng-show`` or ``ng-hide`` can be used.
+Both the header and the footer are wrapped within independent AngularJS applications, which means that standard Angular directives such as ``ng-if``, ``ng-class``, ``ng-show`` and ``ng-hide`` can be used.

 .. admonition:: Note
    :class: note

-   To collapse the header into a *click-to-expand* side menu below a certain viewport width, use the ``ods-responsive-menu`` directive.
+   To collapse the header into a click-to-expand side menu below a certain viewport width, use the ``ods-responsive-menu`` directive.

 Placeholders can also be used when customizing the header and the footer: they will be replaced with the content specified in the domain customization options such as menu items, language selectors and logos.